Keen on a Local Hotel on Santa Cruz Island, Galapagos?

 Crime rate Ecuador/your country

 What really is a bonus is the family-like atmosphere and attention from the host family.
 The grandmother is on morning duty, sweeping the indoor and outdoor areas, watering the flowers and feeding the birds.
 Imitating the voices of the birds and singing, she is veritably able to communicate with them!
 She is lovely and likes to have a spontaneous conversation with the guests.
-Her recommendations on where to buy our bread and which market to go to are useful, and she eagerly updates us on the weather situation!
-She even insists on helping hang out our sparse washing and takes her time to arrange our towels as swans on the bed.
+Her recommendations on where to buy our bread and which market to go to are helpful, and she eagerly updates us on the weather situation!
+She even insists on helping hang out our sparse washing and takes time to arrange our towels as swans on the bed.

-In the afternoon or evening the guests (and the family) enjoy a quiet moment, stretching out in the hammocks.
+In the afternoon or evening, the guests (and the family) enjoy a quiet moment, stretching out in the hammocks.
 What is a real gem here is the garden with its trees, flowers and various birds.

 Hotel: White House Galapagos hotel